 Understanding the implications of structural racism in America’s economy and advancing actions to improve economic outcomes for all

 Racism forms the foundation of inequality in our society, and it threatens our economy and limits economic opportunity for people of color.
-The Federal Reserve Banks of Atlanta, Boston, and Minneapolis are partnering to highlight the implications of racism in the United States and identify solutions.
+All 12 District Banks of the Federal Reserve System are partnering to highlight the implications of racism in the United States and identify solutions.

-Sign up to get news on our next event and more about this ongoing series
+Sign up to get news on future events and more about this ongoing series